Compare Auto Insurance in Nashville

 Nashville has a humid subtropical climate with weather ranging from very hot and humid in the summer to chilly during the winter.
 Spring and fall are pleasant with warm weather lasting well into late October.
 Thanks to its geographic location, weather can vary significantly and change swiftly depending on which direction the winds are blowing.
 This city is no stranger to snow; the city averages 3.9 inches a year.
 Snow paralyzes the city.
 Rainfall averages 53.68 inches a year and is distributed evenly throughout the year.
 Summer months tend to be slightly drier and winter months wetter.

 Nashville roads are in poor shape and getting worse thanks to shrinking street maintenance budgets.
 The increasing number of potholes is especially troubling because of the damage they can cause, some of which is severe enough to warrant an insurance claim.
-According to TRIP, the poor condition of city streets costs local drivers an additional $239 a year due to higher vehicle operating costs, car accidents, and traffic congestion.
+According to TRIP, 8 percent of Nashville's roads are in poor condition.
+Another 27 percent are in mediocre condition.
+The condition of city streets costs local drivers an additional $338 a year due to higher vehicle operating costs, car accidents, and traffic congestion.

-TomTom ranked Nashville 19th for worst traffic congestion in the US.
-TomTom's data shows that an average commuter spends an extra 33 minutes per hour stuck in traffic for every 60 minutes spent commuting during peak hour and an extra 125 hours a year for commutes lasting 30 minutes.
+TomTom ranked Nashville 122nd for worst traffic congestion in the world.
+TomTom's data shows that an average commuter spends an extra 32 minutes per hour stuck in traffic for every 60 minutes spent commuting during peak hour and an extra 124 hours a year for commutes lasting 30 minutes.

 In another study by traffic data provider Inrix, Nashville ranked 29th in the nation for yearly traffic delays.
 According Inrix, local commuters wasted 45 hours in traffic congestion last year.